 - Battery compartment for a 9 V battery

 - Fuse, usually located inside the battery compartment

 In most multimeters, the LCD screen is a unit able to display 3.5 digits.
 More expensive and high-quality multimeters can have 4.5 or 5.5 digits display and would be able to display additional information on the screen.

-A digital multimeter commonly has 3 or 4 sockets on some of which the test cables will be inserted.
-The test cables are also provided with the multimeter what it is bought and are a red and a black cable, one side ends at a pinpoint for easy access on circuit parts, and the other is a wider end, to be slotted on the multimeter's sockets.
-The sockets available are COM (the place where the black cable is inserted), A (for measurement of current), V/Ω (for measurement of voltage and resistance) and some units include a 4th one, mA, for low-value current measurement.
+A digital multimeter commonly has 3 or 4 sockets in some of which the test cables will be inserted.
+The test cables are also provided with the multimeter that is bought and are a red and a black cable, one side ends at a pinpoint for easy access on circuit parts, and the other is a wider end, to be slotted on the multimeter's sockets.
+The sockets available are COM (the place where the black cable is inserted), A (for measurement of current), V/Ω (for measurement of voltage and resistance), and some units include a 4th one, mA, for low-value current measurement.